Bernie Sanders Under Fire For Use Of ‘N-Word’ In 2015 Book, Clip From Audiobook Version Goes Viral Friday

 Bernie Sanders has perviously faced controversy over his earlier writings in which he claimed that women “fantasize about being raped by three men simultaneously,” and that cervical cancer in women is caused by their inability to achieve orgasm, as The Inquisitr reported.
-But while those writings dated from nearly 50 years ago and were published only in a small, Vermont underground magazine, Sanders faced a new controversy Friday over writings that appeared in a 2015 book published by a major New York publishing house.
+But while those writings dated from nearly 50 years ago and were published only in a small underground magazine in Vermont, Sanders faced a new controversy Friday over writings that appeared in a 2015 book published by a major New York publishing house.

 In his 2015 book, Outsider in the White House, published by Penguin Random House, Sanders uses the “N-word,” in a passage in which he claims that “white workers of the South were the most exploited white workers in America.”

-An excerpt from an audiobook version of the book, read not by Sanders but by a professional narrator, also went viral on Twitter Friday, and included the narrator delivering the offensive racial epithet out loud.
+An excerpt from an audiobook version of the book, not read by Sanders but by a professional narrator, also went viral on Twitter Friday, and included the narrator delivering the offensive racial epithet out loud.

-After detailing his view that “white workers” in the South “endured the worst working conditions, their housing was abysmal, their kids went to the most backward schools,” per an excerpt available online via Google Books, Sanders then writes, “They were given ‘n*****s’ to hate and look down on, ‘n*****s’ who couldn’t vote, drink at their water fountains, use the same bathrooms, or sit up front in the buses or movie theaters.”
+After detailing his view that “white workers” in the South “endured the worst working conditions, their housing was abysmal, their kids went to the most backward schools,” per an excerpt available online via Google Books.

+“They were given ‘n*****s’ to hate and look down on, ‘n*****s’ who couldn’t vote, drink at their water fountains, use the same bathrooms, or sit up front in the buses or movie theaters,” Sanders goes on to write.

 So, this @BernieSanders audible clip from his 2015 memoir "Outsider in the White House" is deeply disturbing.